plavjanik/vtl-cli/README.md

         unzip vtl.zip

-3. Now you have several files available:
+3. There are several files available:

     - `vtl-cli.jar` for execution by the `java -jar vtl-cli.jar` command
     - `vtl` for execution by the `vtl` command on Linux systems with `java` in `PATH` or `JAVA_HOME` set